Cost Accounting

 Best Practices for Inventory Management

 Effective inventory management requires good planning, organization, and control.
 First, companies need to understand demand and its forecasts to ensure inventory aligns with demand.
-In addition, the right inventory management tools, such as inventory systems, should be used to ensure continuous inventory updates and avoid inventory shortages or excesses.
+In addition, the right inventory management tools, such as inventory systems, should ensure continuous inventory updates and avoid inventory shortages or excesses.
 Lastly, companies should invest in training workers on best inventory management practices to achieve the highest effectiveness in inventory operations.

 The Technological Role in Inventory Management: Using Software in Inventory Management